Skip to main content

 No. The project is structured so that:

-At full buildout, the annual ongoing usage is estimated at between 400K-640K gal per year usage for facility operations.
+At full buildout, the expected recurring usage is estimated at between 400K-640K gallons per year usage for staff and process support.
+This expected recurring usage equates to roughly 1,753 gallons per day.

 Noise impacts will be evaluated as part of the site planning and permitting process.
 Data centers are designed to operate quietly, and equipment such as generators and cooling systems are typically enclosed or screened.
 As part of the original Eastgate Development approval, an initial analysis of sound for industrial activities was conducted which will result in setbacks from residential areas.
 An additional noise study is underway, which is specific to a proposed data center, to ensure compliance with City noise standards.